newrelic/kafka-connect-newrelic/newrelic-kafka-connector/README.md

 - Configure your plugins directory in Kafka by updating the `connect-distributed.properties` file
     - Update plugin.path to include your plugins directory created above
 - Stop and restart Kafka / Connect if it is already running
 - To check if your connector is available head over to the connect rest endpoint, by default it will be http://localhost:8083/connector-plugins/.
-Make sure our 2 connectors are listed `com.newrelic.telemetry.events.TelemetryEventsSinkConnector` and `com.newrelic.telemetry.metrics.TelemetryMetricsSinkConnector`.
+Make sure our 3 connectors are listed `com.newrelic.telemetry.events.TelemetryEventsSinkConnector`,`com.newrelic.telemetry.metrics.TelemetryMetricsSinkConnector`, and `com.newrelic.telemetry.logs.TelemetryLogsSinkConnector`.

 ### Create a Telemetry Events Connector job